Sigmoid Gating is More Sample Efficient than Softmax Gating in Mixture of Experts: Proof of Main Results

 Above, $\check{\eta}_i\in{\Omega}_{\tau}$ such that $\check{\eta}_i$ is the closest to $\eta_i$ in that set, while $(\check{\beta}_{0i},\check{\beta}_{1i})\in\Delta_{\tau}$ is the closest to $(\beta_{0i},\beta_{1i})$ in that set.
 It follows from the above formulations that

-which implies that $\normf{f_{G}-f_{\widetilde{G}}}\lesssim\tau$.
-Here, the second inequality follows from the Cauchy-Schwarz inequality, the third inequality occurs as the softmax weight is bounded by 1, and the last one is due to the fact that the expert $h(x,\cdot)$ is a Lipschitz function with Lipschitz constant $L_1$. \\
+Here, the second inequality occurs as the sigmoid weight is not larger than one and the third inequality follows from the fact that the expert function $h(x,\cdot)$ is a Lipschitz function with some Lipschitz constant $L_1>0$.

 Subsequently, we have